Saving Hallowed Ground - click here for WW1 Memorial Tree Planting Program

 Many Pennsylvanians remain in France, buried in military cemeteries maintained by the American Battle Monuments Commission.
 Sadly, few people visit them today.
 Pennsylvania is home to six WWI Medal of Honor recipients: Joel Thompson Boone, James I. Mestrovitch, Orlando Henderson Petty, Dwite H. Schaffner, Oscar Schmidt, Jr., and Joseph H. Thompson.

-7-inch self-propelled guns awaiting shipment, Philadelphia Navy yard, 1918
+7-inch caterpillar mount guns awaiting shipment, Philadelphia Navy yard, 1918

 The full story of Pennsylvania's involvement includes the roles of the Frankford and Schuylkill Arsenals, the Philadelphia Ordnance District, the Port of Philadelphia, the Hog Island Ship Yard, the rifle and ammunition plants at Eddystone, the Philadelphia Base Hospital Units, Baldwin Locomotive, the Midvale Steel and Ordnance Company, the Smith, Kline & French Company, the Brill Company and the Budd Company.